-The 2020 AGRICULTURAL PROPERTY MANUAL serves as a guide for the identification, classification, and valuation of agricultural real property in accordance with Arizona statutes.
-The chapters in this Manual are divided according to these statutes, with Chapter 2 describing how to identify agricultural real property (A.R.S.
-42-12151), Chapter 3 setting forth how to classify property used for agricultural purposes (A.R.S.
-42-12152), and Chapter 4 outlining how to value agricultural property (A.R.S.
-42-13101) to 42-13102).
-This chapter contains a brief overview of key concepts found in later chapters that are important to understand when performing the various assessment functions.
+The chapters in this publication are divided according to these statutes, with Chapter 2 describing how to identify agricultural real property (see A.R.S 42-12151), Chapter 3 setting forth how to classify property used for agricultural purposes (see A.R.S.
+42-12152), and Chapter 4 outlining how to value agricultural property (see A.R.S.